containerum/containerum-docs/content/platform/components/permissions.md

   helm repo update
   helm install containerum/permissions
   ```
-Now you can proceed to [installing the resource component](/platform/components/resource).
+Now you can proceed to [installing the kube-api component](/platform/components/kube-api).